MercerQUX/JWTAuth/README.md

 - On the server, the secret data is in an open file, for easier access (in the real moment in .env)
 - The snapshotDB.js database was left on the server for easier understanding.
+- server/path/to/tokenExpress.js - used to customize the life of tokens

 ## Router